LarsNorlander/dev-diary/python.md

 ### 6:40 PM

 Finished the chapter on "Using Python libraries" and finally got to understand how Python handles external libraries and how to install them.
 Something useful I also learned was the virtual environment.
 I've been seeing it in PyCharm but never new what it was supposed to be.
 Now I've figured it out.

+## October 21, 2018

+### 8:59 PM

+Well, now that I work with Python in my work, I might as well start learning the best practices.
+For this, I've started with the quite awesome book, [The Hitchhiker's Guide to Python](https://www.safaribooksonline.com/library/view/the-hitchhikers-guide/9781491933213/).
+So far I've gotten to the section talking about code conventions in Python and how to write proper Python code.